jotolo/grandma_challenge/README.md

 - [X] Allow her add new receipes (In a browser - if the page is refreshed, the saved recipes should persist)
 - [X] Allow her user edit an existing recipe (in a browser)
 - [X] Allow her to remove an existing recipe (in a browser)
-- [X] Provide an endpoint to list all saved recipes in JSON format _(We're not sure why grandma needs this one, but let's not question her)_
+- [X] Provide an endpoint to list all saved recipes in JSON format (`GET /recipes.json`)

 Because this is a prototype for Grandma we don't need to be concerned with using a real database (it's ok if we lose data when the app shuts down) and she isn't very picky about how the app looks.

 # Solution approach
 The problem was solved using a rails app.
 This application has 2 models: Recipes and Ingredients.
 Why ingredients?
 Because every recipe has a lot of ingredients and we don't want grandma furious.
 The frontend part was built using bootstrap framework.
-A basic layout was created with the view for creation, edition and listing.
+A basic layout was created with the creation, edition and listing views.
 Delete action was added too.
 The application uses PostgreSQL as a DB Engine and you can connect your PostgreSQL server using the credentials (check config/database.yml).
 The Recipe model has name and the recipe method itself and the Ingredient model has only name.
 These fields are mandatory for each model.
 A join table was created to establish the many to many relationship between Recipes and Ingredients.
+This join table was indexed to speed up queries between the models.

 ### Considerations